OverviewZorro Colorado - Cerro Dos Picos S Face

 First ascent: Alberto Rampini C.A.A.I. and Davide Brighenti A.G.A.I.(Patagonia '87 Italian Expedition) 21.11.1987

-Climbing report - Up directly the steep seracs' wall with several pitches (some pitches till 80°), gaining the upper easier snow slopes, which are followed towards a rocky saddle along the West Ridge.
-Climb the rocky ridge (poor rock, max IV grade UIAA), getting to the summit.
+Climbing report - Up directly on the steep seracs' wall with several pitches (some pitches till 80°), gaining the upper easier snow slopes, which are followed towards a rocky saddle along the West Ridge.
+Once getting to the rocky saddle climb the summit rocky ridge (poor rock, max IV grade UIAA), getting to the summit.

 Descent: climb down the rocky West ridge (one abseil) reaching the rocky saddle; from here continue down along the ridge, more and more easily reaching a col (Paso Hermoso), situated between Cerro Dos Picos and Cerro Hermoso.
 Descend towards South along some gently angled snow slopes, leading down to the moraine and the Base Camp.